Originally published September 11, 2020

 I think of my dream last night.
 I can’t remember much other than it involved not being able to breathe.
 This has been a recurring dream of mine for the last few months.
 It’s happened so often that it no longer terrifies me.
 Like my morning walk, I have become accustomed to it.
 Last night, a translucent hand covered my mouth.
 Was this God’s asphyxiating hand?
 In the dream, my skin was darker than my usual light-brown farmer tan.

-My 49th birthday is in less than two months.
+My forty-ninth birthday is in less than two months.
 How have I used the years?
 I try to think back to what I dreamed of being when I was a child.
 Not a doctor.
 I don’t remember much.
 I do remember that I wanted to write books.
-My grandfather bought me a typewriter when I was nine, I wrote my first non-fiction book about fish.
+My grandfather bought me a typewriter when I was nine, and I wrote my first non-fiction book.
+It was about fish.
 I just copied a passage from one of my animal books.
 I do remember that.
 I typed out what seemed to be a rather hefty manuscript.
-It was probably only ten pages but I felt as if I had completed a mammoth undertaking.
+It was probably only 10 pages but I felt as if I had completed a mammoth undertaking.

 It took me a while to figure out how to type all the words, since the letters were scrambled on the keyboard.
-I traced out a shark on a sheet of paper and put my title and name underneath.
-This was my first book cover.
+After I wrote, I traced out a shark on a sheet of paper and put my title and name underneath.
 I cannot remember how I bound the pages together.
 I vaguely remember punching holes and tying the pages together with a red string.
 There was a sense of completion.

 I am not nostalgic for the past.
 If I am nostalgic for anything, it is for the greater simplicity of my earlier adult existence.
 Teleological living is exhausting.
 Mapping out life as a series of tentative equations linked to one another, and too many of the numbers are so light as to be indecipherable.

-Robert Sapolsky, the Stanford University professor of biology, neurology and neurosurgery who has made a life of studying human behavior, wrote that ambiguity is what distinguishes the time of Covid.
+Robert Sapolsky, the Stanford University professor who has made a career of studying human behavior, wrote that ambiguity is what distinguishes the time of Covid.
 Ambiguity is quite different from risk.
 Some people thrive on risk, but people, all people, consistently hate ambiguity.

 Sapolsky notes that we are accustomed to evaluating risk.
 We figure the odds.
 We utilize our executive functioning.
 If it works, we feel rewarded.
 Smart.
 This is especially true of physicians.

-"In contrast, when we wrestle with ambiguity, we activate brain regions central to anxiety and revulsion, and if there's a good outcome, we mostly feel less dread, while risk-taking is built on lack of control and of predictability, with ambiguity, it's those same factors -- but on steroids.”
+"In contrast, when we wrestle with ambiguity, we activate brain regions central to anxiety and revulsion, and if there's a good outcome, we mostly feel less dread,” Sapolsky writes.

 Normally, we can reason our way to a logical response when it comes to health issues, at least in the developed world.
 We don’t necessarily make good decisions—we tend to rationalize our impulsive behavior—but we know the terrain.